-. ind approved and their processed complet Control Number Description of Controls Tests of Operating Effectiveness Results 2.3 New plan sponsors, financial intermediaries, and BPAS sales associates are required to complete the BPAS Installation Kit to capture the necessary information required to establish the new plan at BPAS.
-Inspected the Installation Kit for a sample of new plans accepted during the examination period to determine if the Installation Kit was completed and retained in the plan's records.
-No exceptions noted.
-2.4 A New Account Checklist is completed by BPAS to evaluate the completeness of the implementation process.
-Inspected the new account checklist for a sample of new plans accepted during the examination period to determine if the New Account Checklist was completed and retained in the plan's records.
-No exceptions noted.
-2.5 New plans are established in the Plan and Task Manager (PTM) application and a Plan Consultant is assigned to administer the Plan Sponsor once all plan information has been obtained.
+and pa and participant loans are authorized and approved and then processed completely and accurately.
+BPAS's Control Tests of Controls Results 2.5 New plans are established in the Plan and Task Manager (PTM) application and a Plan Consultant is assigned to administer the Plan Sponsor once all plan information has been obtained.
 Inspected documentation from the PTM application for a sample of new plans accepted during the examination period to determine if plans are established in PTM and that a Plan Consultant is assigned.
 No exceptions noted.
 2.6 The Conversion Team reviews the information provided by the plan sponsor and generates a summary document out of Omni to determine if participant information items such as eligibility, vesting, methods of allocation and other pertinent provisions were completed.
 A Plan Consultant performs a secondary review.
 Inspected review documentation for a sample of new plans accepted during the examination period to determine if an initial review was completed by the Conversion Team and a secondary review was completed by the Plan Consultant to evaluate if all necessary information had been completed.
 No exceptions noted.

-and partic and participant loans are authorized and approved and then processed completely and accurately.
-Control Number Description of Controls Tests of Operating Effectiveness Results 2.7 To determine if plan assets are recorded accurately, the BPAS Conversion Team reconciles the plan assets and enters the information into the OmniDC accounting system.
-A Conversion Specialist, working in conjunction with the Plan Consultant, reviews all plan documents and evaluates if the plan is coded accurately into the system by reviewing the "DECON PACK," which compares the new data coded into the system with the data provided by the plan sponsor Inspected plan asset review documentation for a sample of new plans accepted during the examination period to determine if plan assets were reviewed by a Conversion Specialist to evaluate if the plan was coded correctly into the system.
+2.7 To determine if plan assets are recorded accurately, the BPAS Conversion Team reconciles the plan assets and enters the information into the OmniDC accounting system.
+A Conversion Specialist, working in conjunction with the Plan Consultant, reviews all plan documents and evaluates if the plan is coded accurately into the system by reviewing the "DECON PACK," which compares the new data coded into the system with the data provided by the plan sponsor.
+Inspected plan asset review documentation for a sample of new plans accepted during the examination period to determine if plan assets were reviewed by a Conversion Specialist to evaluate if the plan was coded correctly into the system.
 No exceptions noted.
 2.8 A Conversion Checklist is completed by the Conversion Manager to evaluate the completeness of the conversion process for new plans.
-Inspected the Conversion Checklist for a sample of new plans accepted during the examination period to determine if the Conversion Checklist was completed for new plans.
-No exceptions noted.
-2.9 Qualified employee additions to existing plans are communicated when participant information is received through census data communicated from the plan sponsor.
-The submitted participant addition is then uploaded into OmniDC during the contribution processing cycle.
-Inspected plan addition request documentation and screenshots from plan detail screens in OmniDC for a sample of new participants to determine if participant information was communicated through census data provided by plan sponsors and the submitted participant additions were entered accurately into OmniDC.
+Inspected the Conversion Checklist for a sample of new plans accepted during the examination period to determine if the Conversion Checklist was completed.
 No exceptions noted.